Albi De Abreu: Biography

 Albi began his television career at the age of 14 when he began appearing in several TV commercials.
 He got his first acting role in the telenovela Sol de Tentación in 1996.
-Thereafter, he portrayed leading roles in many Venezuelan telenovelas and TV Series.
-Shortly thereafter, Albi had the opportunity to show his acting skills in several features films and plays.
+Thereafter, he portrayed leading roles in many Venezuelan telenovelas and TV series.
+Shortly thereafter, Albi acted in several features films and plays.

-Being aware of the importance of being fully trained and prepared, Albi De Abreu put on hold his acting career, and spent two years improving his acting skills at The Sanford Meisner in Los Angeles City.
-Also he became a fluent English / Portuguese / Spanish speaker.
+Being aware of the importance of being fully trained and prepared, Albi De Abreu put on hold his acting career, and spent two years improving his acting skills at the Sanford Meisner in Los Angeles.
+Also he became a fluent English, Portuguese and Spanish speaker.

-Besides his acting career, Albi De Abreu is being developing his skills as a director, movie writer, and documentary photographer.
-"Colmillo" (Fang) and "Musica Del Cielo" (Music from the Sky) are the two short films he had written and directed so far.
+Besides his acting career, Albi De Abreu has been developing his skills as a director, movie writer, and documentary photographer.
+Colmillo (Fang) and Musica Del Cielo(Music from the Sky) are the two short films he had written and directed.

-In 2012, he portrayed the villain in the Colombian TV Series Lynch.
+In 2012, he portrayed the villain in the Colombian TV series Lynch.